- What is a bill?

 Creating a bill

-- Enter the required information such as the bill number and vendor towards whom the bill is payable.
+- Enter the required information such as the vendor, bill number and customer details for the bill.

 - Click Save as Draft or Save as Open.